Silver Criteria

 Basketball

-Dog drops a ball through a basketball hoop.
+Dog drops a ball through a basketball hoop, or some kind of raised item with an opening

 Blanket Burrito